 How to Apply

-If you are accepted, we will consider you for both the PSTP and categorical program.
-You'll interview over the course of two days to facilitate meetings with researchers, residency leadership, and subspecialty clinicians.
+If you are invited to interview, we will consider you for both the PSTP and categorical program.
+You will interview over the course of two days to facilitate meetings with residency leadership, fellowship leaders, researchers, and subspecialty clinicians.

 For questions or more details, contact the program coordinator.